sourcecred/docs/guides/GITHUB.md

 For now, think of GitHub as a place to collaborate.
 If you had a bunch of documents that you wanted to collaborate on, what would you do?
-You might consider putting them in a shared file service (Google Drive, Dropbox) or perhaps keeping them as Word documents on your local machine.
+You might consider putting them in a shared file service like [Google Docs](https://docs.google.com/), or perhaps keeping them as Word documents on your local machine.
 Although these platforms offer general collaborative editing capabilities, GitHub offers a bit more: